How does this company make money?

 What does this company depend on?

-The company depends on Permian Basin drilling permits issued by the Texas Railroad Commission, Canadian heavy crude imports delivered via pipeline to fill the Richmond refinery's configuration requirements, Gulf of Mexico deepwater lease blocks granted by the Bureau of Ocean Energy Management, Phillips 66 joint venture refinery operations, and the Tengizchevroil partnership with KazMunayGas for Kazakh production access.
+The company cannot operate without drilling permits from the Texas Railroad Commission for Permian Basin wells, Canadian heavy crude imports arriving by pipeline, deepwater lease blocks in the Gulf of Mexico granted by the Bureau of Ocean Energy Management, refinery operations run through its Phillips 66 joint venture, and the Tengizchevroil partnership with KazMunayGas in Kazakhstan.

 Who depends on this company?

-Southwest Airlines holds jet fuel supply contracts drawing from the Pascagoula refinery; disruption to that refinery's output would affect Southwest's fuel sourcing directly.
-The Caltex Australia retail network is supplied by the Richmond refinery.
-Dow Chemical purchases petrochemical feedstocks from Gulf Coast operations.
-California Air Resources Board gasoline specifications require Richmond refinery's blending output to meet compliance-grade standards, making the refinery a necessary supplier to the California fuels market as currently configured.
+Southwest Airlines relies on jet fuel supply contracts from the Pascagoula refinery.
+The Caltex Australia retail network depends on supply from the Richmond refinery.
+Dow Chemical buys petrochemical feedstocks from Gulf Coast operations.
+California Air Resources Board gasoline specifications require blending that only the Richmond refinery's specific infrastructure can deliver — so California fuel supply would be disrupted if that refinery stopped.

 How does this company scale?